-As a company that carries out extensive R&D activities, it benefits from the U.K. HM Revenue and Customs ("HMRC") small and medium sized enterprises research and development relief, or SME R&D Relief, which provides relief against U.K. Corporation Tax and enables it to surrender some of its trading losses that arise from its research and development activities for a cash rebate.
-To date, a cash rebate of up to 33.35% of eligible R&D expenditure has been available, but the cash rebate reduced to a maximum of 27% for R&D intensive companies where at least 40% of their total expenditure in on qualifying R&D, or to 18.6% of eligible R&D expenditure for other companies, with effect from April 1, 2023 pursuant to changes made by the Finance Act 2023.
-Certain subcontracted qualifying research expenditures are eligible for a cash rebate though the rate of the cash rebate also reduced with effect from April 1, 2023, from up to 21.67% of the subcontracted expenditures to 17.53% for R&D intensive companies or 12.09% for other companies.
+As a company that carries out extensive R&D activities, it benefits from the U.K. small and medium sized enterprises research and development relief, or SME R&D Relief, which provides relief against U.K. Corporation Tax and enables it to surrender some of its trading losses that arise from its research and development activities for a cash rebate (the "R&D tax credit").
+Pursuant to changes made by the Finance Act 2023, for expenditure incurred on or after April 1, 2023, a cash rebate of up to 27% for R&D intensive companies where at least 30% of their total expenditure is on qualifying R&D, or for non-R&D intensive companies, a cash rebate of up to 18.6% of eligible R&D expenditure is available.
+From April 1, 2023, certain subcontracted qualifying research expenditures are eligible for a cash rebate of up to 17.53% for R&D intensive companies or 12.09% for other companies.
 The difference in cash rebate for qualifying subcontracted expenditure vs. other qualifying expenditure is due to a statutory restriction of 65% being applied to unconnected qualifying subcontracted expenditure, thus restricting the benefit available.
+We do not currently expect to qualify as an R&D intensive company.